 - 1. Departments 1J-34J are open to members in good standing of Trempealeau County FFA, FHA, FLA, FCCLA, Skills USA, 4-H, or Scouts.
 Any other youth groups will have to petition in writing to the Trempealeau Agricultural Society on an annual basis.

 All groups are required to assist in the preparation of the fairgrounds by attending Fair Cleanup Day or be assigned a specific project. - 2.
+ALL EXHIBITS MUST BE IN PLACE BY 9:00 AM WEDNESDAY. - 3.
+READ YOUR DEPARTMENT REGULATIONS!
+Some exhibits require 3 x 5 cards to be included with the entry.
+If you do not follow directions, you may be moved down a place.

-All Junior exhibitors must have completed 3rd grade to exhibit livestock (dairy, beef, hogs, sheep, goats, horses).
+4. All Junior exhibitors must have completed 3rd grade to exhibit livestock (dairy, beef, hogs, sheep, goats, horses).
 Cloverbuds and Explorers enter according to grade completed.